 Call all of your credit cards to set up a trip alert.
 Also, make sure you have a NO FOREIGN TRANSACTION FEE credit card to use for your purchases.

-I predominately use credit cards when I travel, the exchange rate is usually just as good, or better than getting cash out of the ATM.
+I predominately use credit cards when I travel through Europe, the exchange rate is usually just as good, or better than getting cash out of the ATM.
 Always choose to pay in the currency of the country (e.g. euros) rather than dollars because an additional conversion fee is added if you don’t.

 Great no foreign transaction fee cards: